Malus trilobata: Status and conservation

-M. trilobata is a rare species, occurring as isolated trees or groups of trees virtually in its entire range.
+Malus trilobata is a rare species, occurring as isolated trees or groups of trees virtually in its entire range.
 Most recently (2017), it was classified as near threatened (NT) on the IUCN Red List, but with an unknown population trend.
 This assessment was justified on the grounds that the known subpopulations are small, isolated, and fragmented, with an estimated area of occupancy (AOO) of 2550 km2, approaching the threshold for vulnerable (VU).
 Known threats include land use changes, cutting, overgrazing, fires, urban expansion and agriculture.
 Additionally, the species appears to suffer from poor recruitment and a limited ability to colonise new habitats.
-Local, anecdotal evidence similarly suggests that the species is declining.
+Indeed, research carried out in Turkey found that trees were mostly old, with natural regeneration often lacking.
+Local, anecdotal evidence similarly suggests that the species is declining, with approximately 40% of its distribution in Greece devastated by wildfires between 2007 and 2011.
+The majority of the European population is located in the Dadia-Lefkimi-Soufli Forest National Park, 58% of which were impacted by extreme wildfires in 2023.
 The genetic structure of the European population in Evros has been scrutinised, revealing relatively low genetic diversity and population fragmentation due to roads, firebreaks and geographical isolation.
-The species is represented in several ex situ conservation and germplasm collections, and is being planted as part of restoration efforts in Lebanon.
+M. trilobata is represented in several seed orchard, ex situ conservation and germplasm collections, and is being planted as part of restoration efforts in Lebanon.